nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 	- What they need from others
 	- What they are going to do today
   - At the end of the meeting, we take 2 minutes to talk about what will be discussed tomorrow.
+1. Specific meetings to solve specific issue  when async discussions aren't enough - only with stakeholders who are involved in the task at hand.
+Those are planned in the shared calendar by the one who need help with a _very precise meeting agenda_.
+The scope shouldn't be "let's just talk".
+1. "Coffeee break" type of meetings.
+Usually around 15 minutes - just to relax and chat.
+It's important to keep healthy socially...

-- Every 3 weeks, at the end of the sprint for 1-2 hours:
+1. Every 3 weeks, at the end of the sprint for 1-2 hours:
   - We do a end-of-sprint meeting.
   - We close the issues, we discuss the problems.

-But we also need to talk about more high-level issues from time-to-time:

-- Every 3 weeks at most (optional - on demand):
+1. Every 3 weeks at most (optional - on demand):
   - We discuss long-term vision, issues in a 2 hours meeting